 So now it is time for me to go from blogsphere for a bit.
 After this contract it will be time for me to physically go.
 I have a childlike faith in the ability of Gen Allen to come in and make the best of the situation he finds on the ground.
 Maybe I’ll stick around to see it for myself – we have a long summer ahead and much can change.
 But staying here means going back to Ghost Team mode.

 I want to thank all of the folks who have participated in the comments section, bloggers Matt from Feral Jundi, Old Blue from Afghan Quest, Michael Yon, Joshua Foust from Registan.net, Herschel Smith from The Captains Journal and Kanani from The Kitchen Dispatch for their support and kind email exchanges.
 Baba Ken of the Synergy Strike Force for hosting me, Jules who recently stepped in to provide much needed editing, and Amy Sun from the MIT Fab Lab for getting me started and encouraging me along the way.
-Your support meant an awful lot to me; I’m going to miss not being part of the conversation.
+Your support meant everything to me; I’m going to miss not being part of the conversation.